A fast and oblivious matrix compression algorithm for Volterra integral operators: Preliminary results

 For sufficiently regular functions $f$ and $k$ over the mesh $\Th$ and $\Th \times \Th$, piecewise polynomial approximations $k_h$, $f_h$ satisfying \eqref{eq:dataerror} can be found by appropriate interpolation and choosing the mesh size $h$ small enough.
 Without further structural assumptions on the data, it seems natural to use uniform grids $\Th$, which can be obtained, e.g., by uniform refinement of some reference grid.
 In \Cref{fig:uniform}, we depict the resulting uniform partitions for approximation of the kernel function $k$.

 The evaluation of $\widetilde y_h$ defined by \eqref{eq:abstract} can be split into two contributions

-corresponding to the integrals over the \emph{farfield} and \emph{nearfield} cells, which are depicted in white and gray in \Cref{fig:uniform}, respectively.
+with $w_h$ corresponding to the integrals over the \emph{farfield} cells and $z_h$ over the \emph{nearfield} cells, which are depicted in white and gray in \Cref{fig:uniform}, respectively.
 As discussed in the following subsection, the numerical treatment of these contributions differs slightly.